 Best Windows Utilities

 MuseScore is a score writer for Windows intended towards music instrument users.
-It is quite unique in what it does.
+It is unique in what it does.
 MuseScore generates the music input into a score sheet.
 Currently, music input can be provided from the MIDI keyboard.
 It also lets you make inputs

 You can even edit the score sheet with the normal keyboard and mouse.
 Musescore lets you even print the sheet if you want to take your scores to a concert Maybe just maybe!
 The site also features many sound scores for popular songs.
-You can download them and play it via MuseScore.
+You can download them and play them via MuseScore.
 This is a good learning usage of the app.

 There are times when you are not able to delete files or uninstall an app because it is being held by another processor running in the background.
 There is no force delete option in Windows, which is where Unlocker comes in.
-Unlocker is an open-source freeware which lets you unlock the file with a single click.
+Unlocker is an open-source freeware that lets you unlock the file with a single click.

 It’s a good tool if you want to try out a fishy app or browse unsafe web pages.
-Consider it like a virtual machine which barely eats any system resources.
-You can literally run any app inside Sandboxie and It’s as simple as right-clicking the app and choose Run Sandboxed.
+Consider it like a virtual machine that barely eats any system resources.
+You can run any app inside Sandboxie and it’s as simple as right-clicking the app and choose “Run Sandboxed”.
 If the app creates any mess then you can close Sandboxie and done you are back to good.
 The app has few bugs and you will see a pop up now and then which you can ignore.

 Chocolatey is a package manager where you can not only install apps but also update and even uninstall them.
 It just escapes you from the process of downloading the exe file and clicks on Next, Next every time.
 The installation process is fairly simple.